janosmrtn/Data-Analyst-Portfolio/README.md

 ## Contact Me

 I'm always open to collaborations, discussions, and new opportunities.
-Feel free to reach out to me via:
+Feel free to reach out to me via Linkedin: https://www.linkedin.com/in/janosmarton/

-- Email: [Your Email Address]
-- LinkedIn: [Your LinkedIn Profile URL]
-- GitHub: [Your GitHub Profile URL]

 ## Let's Connect!